United Airlines adds 20 flights for fans to attend college football games

 The airline had also added flights last year to accommodate the millions of football fans eager to travel across the U.S. to see college athletes compete in the flesh.
 Indeed, college football has a robust fanbase, with attendance hovering around 41,867 fans per game in 2023, according to NCAA figures, CBS Sports reported.

-Click here to see which thirty college football games the new schedule is designed around.
-Tickets are available for purchase today, United said.
+Click here to see which 30 college football games the new schedule is designed around.
+Tickets are available for purchase, United said Tuesday.